 Hazing at the University of Pittsburgh is considered a Violation of the University’s Anti-Hazing Policy and Code and is absolutely prohibited.
 Hazing is considered a criminal act in the Commonwealth of Pennsylvania.
-In accordance with the new Pennsylvania anti-hazing law, the University has updated its definition of hazing and has created a five-year report of all alleged hazing incidents.
+In accordance with the Pennsylvania anti-hazing law, the University must publish a five-year report of all alleged hazing incidents.

 Hazing is defined at the University as follows: